coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 The following options modify the behavior of ``Proof using``.

-.. opt:: Default Proof Using "@expression".
+.. opt:: Default Proof Using "@expression"

    Use :n:`@expression` as the default ``Proof``` using value.
 E.g. ``Set Default Proof Using "a b"``. will complete all ``Proof`` commands not followed by a using part with using ``a`` ``b``.

-.. opt:: Suggest Proof Using.
+.. opt:: Suggest Proof Using

    When ``Qed`` is performed, suggest a using annotation if the user did not provide one.